cdallas8/imgSeg/README.md

 ### Pipeline

-To run the pipeline execute the following command:
+To run the pipeline execute the 'cellExpert.py' script.
-''' python
-python3
-'''

 The pipeline is currently set to run on a sample of 5 images.
 To run the pipeline on the entire dataset, remove the counter in the for loop.

+### Output

+- Masks & binary masks are saved in the 'mask' & 'binary' forders in 'data/output'.

+- Plots for visualization & evaluation are saved in the 'label' & 'mask' folders in 'src/graph'.

+- The cell morphology data & coordinates are saved in the 'src/graph' folder => cellMorph.csv.

+- Images stats are saved in the 'src/graph/plots' folder.

+### Workflow:

 Below an overview of the workflow & parts still to be completed.

-### Workflow:

 1. Exploratory analysis of the images => stats & pixel distribution.
 2. Data preprocessing => normalization & formatting.